hofjs/hof/README.md

 For details, please refer to the examples.

+## Restrictions

+Custom elements inherit many events from HtmlElement.
+If an attempt is made to overwrite a standard event in a custom element, this usually does not work, or even a getter access to set a new event handler causes the property to be executed.
+Therefore, **in all components implemented using this framework**, classic **event identifiers with prefix on should be avoided** and, for example, **instead of onchange**, an **event should only be named change**.

 ## Why a new framework?

 **Current popular frameworks** offer powerful concepts for the implementation of component-oriented applications.
 However, the components they realize are framework-specific constructs and do not conform to the Web Component standards by default.
 For most frameworks, this brings the **following disadvantages**: